theHealingCosmos/fbtm_website/meeting/index.md

 ### How to find us?

 <pre>
-Umweltbundesamt (Room 1042)
-Bismarckplatz 1
-14193 Berlin-Wilmersdorf
+{{ site.meeting_address }}
 </pre>

 Please use buses X10 or M29 at railway station S-Bhf Halensee.

 ### When do we meet?